csswizardry/csswizardry.github.com/_posts/2014-03-26-naming-ui-components-in-oocss.md

 ask you to <q>copy the UI-list and media object and bare-list component</q>, they’ll probably ask you to <q>duplicate the user-list</q>.
-When you ask a software engineer to write a loop to populate that list, you’ll probably also want to refer to is as a <i>user-list</i> to them.
+When you ask a software engineer to write a loop to populate that list, you’ll probably also want to refer to it as a <i>user-list</i> to them.
 What we need is a way of assigning useful names to these composites for when we have discussions about them; **there is no harm in having meaningful names as long as they don’t impact our ability to reuse things.**